Overview

 Projects

 Photos from all the projects are shown below, but only those with updated information have links.
 More information for these might become available so please come back again.
-Links to the project artists are on the Overview page and not shown here again so the number of links is not distracting.
+The book discusses what you learn in each project which many times is more than just the actual technique (like how to build up color) and tells some of the differences between projects that are similar.

 Additional Instruction: Coral Shaffer, a retired enamelist, studied in Japan for 1.5 years.
 Her project in the book is a Japanese technique called Ginbari.
 Coral also studied various other Janpanes techniques and wrote the book: Shippo Yaki: Enameling in Japan.
 It is currently out of print and as she has retired she has graciously allowed me to post it here.
 This describes techniques such as Musen (wireless Cloisonne) and Shotai-jippo, a form of plique-à-jour.
 Check out her book for download or print if an overview of these techniques holds any interest for you.